QUOTES-Soccer-Reaction to major European clubs withdrawing from Super League | Sports-Games

 "Super League is finished!
 Well done to all fans up & down the country!"
 FORMER ARSENAL MANAGER ARSENE WENGER

 "I'm not surprised it didn't last long.
 I never believed from the start it would happen.
 It ignored the basic principles of sporting merit.
 If you ignore that you kill the domestic leagues, fans would never accept that.
 Rightly so."
-(Compiled by Arvind Sriram and Hardik Vyas in Bengaluru; Editing by Peter Rutherford and Christian Radnedge)
+(Compiled by Arvind Sriram, Hardik Vyas and Rohith Nair in Bengaluru; Editing by Peter Rutherford, Christian Radnedge and David Clarke)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)